-Day 3 - San Ignacio Wake up early and embark on a birdwatching excursion around the sanctuary, travelling by boat on the lagoon.
+Day 3 - Crooked Tree Wildlife Sanctuary - San Ignacio Wake up early and embark on a birdwatching excursion around the sanctuary, travelling by boat on the lagoon.
 Some 250 resident or migratory neotropical birds inhabit this reserve, among them the Jabiru stork – the largest flying bird in the Western Hemisphere.
 Then drive to the San Ignacio area (approximately 2.5 hours).
-Once arrived and checked in to the hotel, head to Cahal Pech Ruins, a Maya site near the centre of town.
-This archaeological site was a royal palace of a ruling Maya family, consisting of 7 plazas and over 30 structures including temples, buildings and ball courts.
+Once arrived and checked in to the hotel, head to Cahal Pech Ruins, a Mayan site near the centre of town.
+This archaeological site was a royal palace of a ruling Mayan family, consisting of 7 plazas and over 30 structures including temples, buildings and ball courts.
 Afterwards, the afternoon is yours to spend as you please.

-Day 5 - Caye Caulker Travel by local bus to Belize City (2 hours) where you’ll board a water taxi (1 hour) to Caye Caulker.
-The Belize cayes are a group of islands a short boat ride away from the coast.
+Day 5 - Belize City - Caye Caulker Travel by local bus to Belize City (2 hours) where you’ll board a water taxi (1 hour) to Caye Caulker.
+The Belize Cayes are a group of islands a short boat ride away from the coast.
 There are a number of these islands to choose from, but the tour bases itself on Caye Caulker as this is one of the more popular islands with travellers.
-From here it is possible to arrange day trips to other cayes, to the best reefs for snorkelling, or simply to take a local boat out to the reef of Caulker itself.
-Each island has its own particular character, but all of them have the unmistakeable Caribbean pace and charm.
+From here it is possible to arrange day trips to other Cayes, to the best reefs for snorkelling, or simply to take a local boat out to the reef of Caulker itself.
+Each island has its own particular character, but all of them have the unmistakable Caribbean pace and charm.
 Once you’ve arrived on Caulker, the group leader will give you an orientation walk to get your bearings around the island.

-Day 7 - Caye Caulker Your time in Caye Caulker is all about talking it easy, so do as much (or as little) as you want with another day here.
+Day 7 - Caye Caulker Your time in Caye Caulker is all about taking it easy, so do as much (or as little) as you want with another day here.
 After a day of swimming and lazing on the beach, you’re sure to get hungry.
-If you're interested in sampling local cuisine, Belize is famous for its barbequed food, with some of the best meals cooked on the road side.
+If you're interested in sampling local cuisine, Belize is famous for its barbequed food, with some of the best meals cooked on the roadside.
 Caye Caulker is famous for its lobster – not the cheapest meal you'll ever buy, but so (so) good.
 Always make sure that you respect the season: the lobsters can only be caught between June and February.
-If you’re out of season, how about some grilled shrimp and a lovely rum and coke made with the local fire water?
+If you’re out of season, how about some grilled shrimp and a lovely rum and coke made with the local firewater?